lethargilistic/blog/0011-an-americans-thoughts-on-the-100th-armistice-day.md

 had to "dig" by chipping off small bits of dirt and catch it in their hands so as to not alert the enemy.
-They tried to make sure they were always digging the tunnels upwards so as to allow the blood and jellied corpses from those who got caught would seep down to alert the living that a particular shaft had been compromised.
-And then they activated those mines and, where there were previously base camps, they created craters that remain today.
+They tried to make sure they were always digging the tunnels upwards so as to allow the blood and jellied corpses from those who got caught to seep down and alert the living that a particular shaft had been compromised.
+Then they activated those mines and, where there were previously base camps, they created craters that remain today.
 Some are now lakes.

-And, of course, regardless of how we visualize the horrors of wars like the Great War in Europe, we are still repeating the war mistake and glorifying it to subsequent generations as a source of valor.
+And, of course, no matter how we visualize the horrors of wars like the Great War in Europe, we are still repeating the war mistake and selling it to subsequent generations as a source of valor.
 Only, we latched on to World War II because its aims were so clear.
 We shrug off the reasons for World War I because they were so opaque even at the time, and have done so for every major conflict